bltzxsd/genshin-damage-calculator/README.md

-# genshin-damage-calculator
+# Ganyu-Damage-Calculator

-this is a practice project that does nothing (currently)
+This is a practice project that does nothing (currently)

 ## Dependencies